VicidominiLab/BrightEyes-MCS/README.md

 # BrightEyes-MCS

-BrightEyes Microscope Control Software (BrightEyes-MCS) a Microscope Control Software for image-scanning microscopy designed by the Molecular Microscopy and Spectroscopy group of the Italian Institute of Technology.
+BrightEyes-MCS, a Microscope Control Software for image-scanning microscopy designed by the Molecular Microscopy and Spectroscopy group of the Italian Institute of Technology.

 [docs_video_brighteyes-mcs.webm](https://user-images.githubusercontent.com/61466143/202733339-2524c826-74d9-4ebc-8885-56855706200f.webm)